TassianaMilka/C/README.md

 The C codes will contain what I find most interesting.

-1. Observation everyone will have questions to identify what was done in the lines of codes;
+1.Observation everyone will have questions to identify what was done in the lines of codes;

 2.The explanation in the lines informing what is or defines your achievement;